uhyunjung/uhyunjung.github.io/_posts/2025-01-15-[AWS] AWS Cloud Practitioner(CLF-C01) 자격증.md

   - Snowball Edge : 100TB(80TB)
     - 인터넷 연결이 간헐적이거나 없는 위치에서 데이터 수집
   - **Snowmobile** : ExaByte
+    - Designed for large-scale data transfers
   - Schema Conversion Toll (SCT)

 ■ Server Migration Service

 ■ Storage Gateway
   - On-Premise Data Storage -> AWS Cloud 연결
+  - A hybrid cloud storage service that provides on-premises users access to virtually unlimited cloud storage
   - ex) A company has a centralized group of users with large file storage requirements that have exceeded the space available on premises.
 The company wants to extend its file storage capabilities for this group while retaining the performance benefit of sharing content locally. -> Configure and deploy an AWS Storage Gateway file gateway.
 Connect each user's workstation to the file gateway.

 ■ **Consulting Partner** : Migration 전문가